FelipeAlvarezRodrigues/FelipeAlvarezRodrigues/README.md

 # 👨‍💻 Welcome to My Repository

 Hi!
 I'm currently doing an **apprenticeship in Germany** as a Fachinformatiker für Daten- und Prozessanalyse (Data and Process Analysis Specialist).
-This repository showcases my work, learning journey, and projects across data engineering, analytics, and IT infrastructure.
+This repository showcases my work, learning journey, and projects across data engineering, analytics and IT infrastructure.

 ---